bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 **Note 1:** If you are not interrested in Quantum, you can also use this guide but you must follow the nova section found `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/install_nova-network.rst>`_ instead of the one written in this guide.

 **Note 2:** eth1 on compute node doesn't need to be internet connected.

+**Note 3:** This is my current network architecture, you can add as many compute node as you wish.

 .. image:: http://i.imgur.com/GDUTr.jpg